Plantu: Public Recognitions

-Public Controversies
+Controversies

-In 1995, the new layout of Le Monde caused a slight controversy as to whether Jean Plantureux was free to choose the subject of his drawings.
-Under the new layout, the drawings were subject to the editorial director’s approval, at the time Edwy Plenel, prior to their print on the front page.
+In 1995, the new layout of Le Monde caused a controversy as to whether Plantureux was free to choose the subject of his drawings.
+Under the new layout, the drawings were subject to the editorial director's approval, at the time Edwy Plenel, prior to their appearance on the front page.

 In September 2000, a controversy erupted over one of his drawings depicting the President of the French Republic and Marianne (the female symbol of the French Republic who represents, freedom, liberty, equality, and fraternity).
-The drawing depicts a sleepy Marianne, who sits next to an enraged President Jacques Chirac, who asks: (“Can you believe this???”)
-The cartoon was a stark commentary on a lack of a sense of universal justice - following a decision from the French Court of Civil Liberties which had just ruled on the immunity of a sitting president.
+The drawing depicts a sleepy Marianne, who sits next to an enraged President Jacques Chirac, who asks "Can you believe this???"
+The cartoon was a commentary on a lack of a sense of universal justice - following a decision from the French Court of Civil Liberties which had just ruled on the immunity of a sitting president.

-On February 3, 2006, Plantu infamously responded to the Jyllands-Posten Muhammad cartoons controversy by publishing a drawing on the first page of Le Monde's Saturday issue depicting the Prophet Muhammad using many copies of the sentence: ("I must not draw Muhammad").
+On February 3, 2006, Plantu responded to the Jyllands-Posten Muhammad cartoons controversy by publishing a drawing on the first page of Le Monde's Saturday issue depicting the Prophet Muhammad using many copies of the sentence: "I must not draw Muhammad".

-In 2009, another controversy erupted when the group America Needs Fatima launched a vast e-mail campaign against Plantu - due to a drawing by Plantu which depicted Jesus distributing condoms, rather than bread, to a sea of African immigrants.
+In 2009, another controversy erupted when the group America Needs Fatima launched a vast e-mail campaign against Plantu, due to one of his drawings which depicted Jesus distributing condoms, rather than bread, to a sea of African immigrants.

 In January 2011, a cartoon comparing Marine Le Pen and Jean-Luc Mélenchon in L'Express sparked the anger of the latter.
-In the cartoon, both Jean-Luc Mélenchon and Marine Le Pen read the same slogan: (“All rotten” - “Tous pourris”).
-They each wear a red armband, one marked “FN”, the other with a raised fist.
-Jean-Luc Mélenchon said he was hurt by the caricature and denouced it as: an (“odious amalgam”), (“politically stupid”), and (“hurtful on a human level”).
+In the cartoon, both Mélenchon and Le Pen read the same slogan ("All rotten" - "Tous pourris").
+They each wear a red armband, one marked "FN", the other with a raised fist.
+Mélenchon said he was hurt by the caricature and denounced it as an "odious amalgam", "politically stupid", and "hurtful on a human level".

-In 2015, a cartoon from Jean Plantureux sparked controversey by showsing an IDF soldier firing his gun at Palestinian civilians, joined by a stereotypical religious Jew, depicted with a long beard, hat and coat, and even a rifle on his shoulder.
-This became a semi-serious scandal and rose emotions on a 'Blood libel' accusation against Israeli Jews.
+In 2015, a cartoon from Plantureux sparked controversy by showing an Israeli Defence Force (IDF) soldier firing his gun at Palestinian civilians, joined by a stereotypical religious Jew, depicted with a long beard, hat and coat, and a rifle on his shoulder.